 We like to ensure a reasonable balance between "hard" factors (e.g. age, gender, regions) and "soft" factors (e.g. creative and social diversity).
 It's worth noting that in past years, at least 50% of our participants have identified as female, which unfortunately is not yet the case throughout the wider film industry.
 Nevertheless, there is no specific quota at Berlinale Talents, especially not for countries, and quality and creativity are always the most convincing arguments.

 Depending on your field of work, you may be eligible to submit your work to one of our four labs for project development.
 Directors with film or drama series projects at script level may apply for Doc Station, Script Station (also: screenwriters), or Short Form Station (also: VR, XR and crossmedia projects); producers with fully developed feature-length film projects may apply for the Talent Project Market.
 Please note that you may only apply for one lab per year and that you need to complete the general application as well to be able to submit your project.
-If you are a Berlinale Talents alumna/alumnus, please login your existing profile to apply (under the condition that you have not previously participated in the same lab).
+If you are a Berlinale Talents alumna/alumnus, please log in to your existing profile to apply (under the condition that you have not previously participated in the same lab).

 As much as Berlinale Talents supports collaborative processes in general, an application for the Labs or the Summit as a duo is not possible.
 The simple reason is that with only 10 seats available per Lab, but hundreds of applicants, we’d like to give as many different projects and participants the chance to attend.
 Though it is technically possible, we also recommend to refrain from two individual Lab applications with the same project.
 However, your co-writer or -director is of course most welcome to try the general application for the Summit in parallel.
 In that case, the application would be considered individually and carefully by our main committee.

-The Studios for actors, cinematographers, editors, production designers, sales agents, distributors, audience designers, sound designers and score composers do not require an additional application.
+The Studios for actors, cinematographers, editors, production designers, digital set designers, sales agents, distributors, audience designers, sound designers and score composers do not require an additional application.
 Depending on the field of work you apply with, you will automatically become part of the corresponding one or two-day workshops during the Talents week.

 As an alumna/alumnus there are two options to attend Berlinale Talents a second time.
 You may apply with a project for the Doc Station, Script Station, Short Form Station, or Talent Project Market, given that you did not attend the same lab before.
 Vice versa, former attendees who first came to Berlin for a Lab and now want to experience more of the general Berlinale Talents programme, can also re-apply again and attend the Summit and various networking opportunities.